annakthrnlee/Credit_Risk_Analysis/README.md

 <img width="805" alt="Screen Shot 2022-09-02 at 11 38 41 PM" src="https://user-images.githubusercontent.com/104043438/188257481-eb3283c8-e213-4125-b51b-262ab0a74d4c.png">

 - Balanced accuracy score was = .6268316069795457 or 0.63
 - The high_risk precision score is 0.01 (1%) with a 0.61 (61%) sensitivity score.
-Low_risk precision has a score of 1.00 (100%) with a sensitivity score of 0.78 (78%), remember that were reffering to our f1 score.
+Low_risk precision has a score of 1.00 (100%) with a sensitivity score of 0.78 (78%), remember that was referring to our f1 score.
-- One thing to note: High precision is usually the result of a conservative process, so that predicted positives are likely true positives; but a number of other true positives may not be predicted.
+- One thing to note: High precision is usually the result of a conservative process, so that predicted positives are likely true positives, but several other true positives may not be predicted.

 #### Undersampling